KratinSh18/credit-fraud/README.md

-# Credit Card Fraud Detection using Autoencoders in Keras
+# Credit Card Fraud Detection

  The source code is compatible with TensorFlow 1.1 and Keras 2.0.4